zyz314/bionemo-framework-From-NVIDIA/docs/docs/user-guide/getting-started/initialization-guide.md

 Running this command will make these variables available for use in the `docker run` command examples shown below.

+!!! note "NGC Credentials Required for Data Download"

+    Some of the credentials in the above `.env` file are optional for specific workflows.
+However, if you intend to use data hosted on the NGC platform (for example, model checkpoints and example training data), you _must_ define both NGC_CLI_API_KEY and NGC_CLI_ORG at container run time.
+The easiest way to ensure these variables are set is to use the `.env` file as shown here with your specific variable definitions.

 Refer to the list below for an explanation of each of these variables:

 - `LOCAL_RESULTS_PATH` and `DOCKER_RESULTS_PATH`: Paths for storing results, with `LOCAL` referring to the path on the